gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

 This page, and the extension, exclusively works for external DNS handling.

 Gardener allows 2 way of managing your external DNS:
-- Manually, which means your are in charge of creating / maintaining your Kubernetes related DNS entries
+- Manually, which means you are in charge of creating / maintaining your Kubernetes related DNS entries
 - Via the Gardener DNS extension

 ## Gardener DNS extension
 The managed external DNS records feature of the Gardener clusters makes all this easier.
 You do not need DNS service provider specific knowledge, and in fact you do not need to leave your cluster at all to achieve that.
-You simply annotate the Ingress or Service that needs its DNS records managed and they will be automatically created and managed by Gardener.
+You simply annotate the Ingress / Service that needs its DNS records managed and it will be automatically created / managed by Gardener.

-Managed external DNS records are suported with the following DNS provider types:
+Managed external DNS records are supported with the following DNS provider types:
 - aws-route53
 - azure-dns
 - azure-private-dns